 Hyaluronic Acid (HA) helps retain over 1,000 times its weight in water within the cells of skin, making it an excellent moisturizer.
 When applied topically, HA serums help to hydrate the skin and maintain this hydration as a humectant.
 Because of its ability to draw and hold water, it can be used as a moisturizer in your skin care routine.
 Serums and creams that contain HA bring moisture to the surface of your skin.

 Hyaluronic Acid can be found in everything from serums to sheet masks and even injectables—but what exactly is Hyaluronic Acid?

 Don't be put off by the name, because, unlike some acids, hyaluronic acid does not strip the skin or cause any downtime when applied topically.
-Hyaluronic Acid is a molecule that is naturally found in your skin as well as the connective tissue in your body.
-According to Kerry Benjamin, Esthetician and Founder of Stacked Skincare, HA is known to be a naturally occurring polysaccharide in the human body that acts as a cushioning and lubrication agent for our joints, nerves, hair, skin, and eyes.
+Hyaluronic Acid (HA) is a molecule that is naturally found in your skin as well as the connective tissue in your body.
+HA is known to be a naturally occurring polysaccharide in the human body that acts as a cushioning and lubrication agent for our joints, nerves, hair, skin, and eyes.

 NMF Hyaluronic Serum for $36